83-Consolidation as Growth Slows

 In September 2013 Vodafone announced the sale of its 45% stake in Verizon wireless to Verizon Communications.
 It operates across more than 30 countries worldwide.
 Its market share runs in the low 30s in Germany and Italy in the 20s in UK and India and in the mid-teens in Spain.
 In 2021 Vodafone had roughly $26 billion in mobile revenues.
 In the same year, Verizon had total wireless service revenue of about $18 billion.
 Verizon had the 2nd largest wireless subscription US market share in 2021 with 29% of the market.
 AT&T was the leader in that market with roughly 45% of the market.

 CK Hutchison holdings Limited is a Hong Kong-based and Cayman Islands registered multinational conglomerate corporation.
 It was formed in 2015 through the merger of Cheung Kong Holdings and Hutchison Whampoa.
 It has 4 core businesses: ports and related services; retail; infrastructure; and telecommunications.
 CK Hutchison remains a leading global operator of mobile telecommunications and data services, serving over 100 million customers around the world.
-Their telecommunication business, 3 Group Europe, serve customers in the UK, Italy, Sweden, Denmark, Austria and Ireland.
+Their telecommunication business, 3 Group Europe, serves customers in the UK, Italy, Sweden, Denmark, Austria and Ireland.
 The company had total telecommunications revenue of about $16 billion in 2021.

 HOW CAN THESE BLOGS HELP ME?